xtnil/xtnil/README.md

 - 🔭 I’m currently working on C# **Banking Management System**

+- This is my 2nd Github Account 1st Account Deleted due to some issues.

 - 🌱 I’m currently learning **.NET**

 - 🤝 I’m looking for help with **React**

 - 💬 Ask me about **Python,Django**

+- I'm Also A 10/100 Top Google Crowdsource Contributor

 - 📫 How to reach me **subhadeepbiswas.cse@gmail.com**